The Governor’s Own Iowa Rifles Company A, 49th Iowa Volunteer Infantry Regiment (SVR) Honor Guard for the Department of Iowa, SUVCW

 Insomuch as this unit will have a very public presence, and in their official capacity shall naturally represent both the Department of Iowa, and the Sons of Union Veterans of the Civil War as a whole, it is desirable that very high standards be established, met, and maintained by all parties connected in any way with this unit.

-It is foreseen that this unit will be under constant scrutiny by the public, our own membership, and that of the National Organization to which we belong, and that failure to meet the highest standards of action and deportment will reflect poorly upon not only the Unit, but our organization as a whole.
-Conversely, outstanding performance on the part of this unit will become a constant source of pride by the participants, the Department of Iowa, and the National Organization and will lead to the enhancement of feelings of esprit d’ corps that should define an Order such as our own.
+In the performance of our duties in the execution of our missions, this unit shall be under constant scrutiny by the public, our own membership, and that of the National Organization to which we belong; and, it shall be clearly understood by all members that failure to meet the highest standards of action and deportment will reflect poorly upon not only the Unit, but our organization as a whole.
+Conversely, it is also recognized that outstanding performance on the part of this unit will become a constant source of pride by the participants, the Department of Iowa, and the National Organization and will lead to the enhancement of feelings of esprit d’ corps that should define an Order such as our own.

 Because of the heritage of this organization, being a Fraternal Order that was comprised of veterans of the United States Military who served their country during the Civil war (1861 to 1865) this unit shall be Military in dress, drill, and deportment; and shall be comprised of volunteers from the ranks of the various Iowa SVR Units.